pbialas7-Lectures/Graphics3DCode/README.md

 Invite me (pbialas7) to your repository and then add the url of the repository (the ssh not htpps) to the repositories spredsheat on Teams.

-That way I can acess you files for grading and helping you debug.
+That way I can access you files for grading and helping you debug.